Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Introduction

 Both above notions of correlated equilibria were originally defined only for normal-form games.
 More recently, \citet{Stengel08:Extensive}, and \citet{Farina20:Coarse} defined and studied notions of correlated equilibria in extensive-form games.
 In an {\em extensive-form correlated equilibrium} (EFCE), each player receives recommendations throughout the game at each of their decision point, and again can choose to follow or ignore the recommendation.
 In an {\em extensive-form coarse correlated equilibrium} (EFCCE), at each decision point, each player must commit to following the recommendation before seeing it.
 In both cases, a player that deviates no longer receives recommendations for the remainder of the game.
+We refer the reader to \Cref{fig:difference between correlated solution concepts} for a visual summary of the difference between the solution concepts.

 Our focus is on computing {\em optimal} NFCCEs, EFCCEs, and EFCEs, which are the equilibria that maximize a given linear objective function.
-Computing optimal correlated equilibria, in any of these notions, is NP-hard in the size of the game tree, even in two-player games with chance nodes, or three-player games without chance nodes~\cite{Stengel08:Extensive}.
-Some special cases are known to be solvable efficiently.
-Most notably, \citet{Farina20:Polynomial} show that in so-called {\em triangle-free games}, which include all two-player games with public chance actions, optimal equilibria in all three equilibrium notions can be computed in polynomial time.
+Computing optimal correlated equilibria, in any of these notions, is NP-hard in the size of the game tree, even in two-player games with chance nodes, or three-player games without chance nodes~\citep{Stengel08:Extensive}.
+Some special cases are known to be solvable efficiently. \citet{Stengel08:Extensive} show that in two-player games without chance moves, optimal equilibria in all three equilibrium notions can be computed in polynomial time.
+More recently, \citet{Farina20:Polynomial} extend the positive result to so-called {\em triangle-free games}, which strictly include all two-player games with public chance actions.